conect2ai/METHODSX2024-safecycle-assist/README.md

 # Introduction

-This repository contains the code for the paper "SafeCycle-LLM".
+This repository contains the code for the paper "SafeCycle-Assistant".

 # Requirements